When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 Experienced gynecologists note the following positive aspects:

 • absence of painful symptoms.
-From the first second of exposure to the cryodestructor on the affected area, the sensitivity of nerve endings is disturbed, since they are also frozen;
+From the first second of exposure of the affected area to the cryodestructor, the sensitivity of the nerve endings is disrupted, since they are also frozen;

-• absence of scars and deformities.
-Due to the fact that the doctor does not make an incision in the soft tissues, after the procedure, the natural elasticity of the treated area is preserved and a new layer of the epithelium (mucous membrane) grows;
+• absence of scars and deformations.
+Due to the fact that the doctor does not make an incision in the soft tissue, after the procedure the natural elasticity of the treated area is preserved and a new layer of epithelium (mucous membrane) grows;

-• minimal risk of complications.
-The presented method of treatment is practically not associated with the development gynecological diseases, and the patient's condition remains normal after exposure to the cryodestructor.
+• minimal likelihood of complications.
+The presented method of treatment is practically not associated with the development gynecological diseases, and the patient’s condition remains normal after exposure to a cryodestructor.
 The procedure is performed on an outpatient basis and does not require a hospital stay;

-• damage to affected tissues.
+• damage only the affected tissues.
 Healthy areas of the mucosa do not participate in the cooling process;

-• complete tissue repair.
-After exposure, the protective function is activated in the body;
+• complete tissue restoration.
+After exposure, the body’s protective function is activated;

 • bloodlessness of the procedure.
-When cooled, vasospasm occurs and a blood clot forms, as a result, blood microcirculation is disturbed.
+When cooled, vascular spasm occurs and a blood clot forms, as a result of which blood microcirculation is disrupted.

 Disadvantages of cryotherapy

-Doctors draw the attention of patients to some negative aspects of the process:
+Doctors draw patients’ attention to some negative aspects of the process:

-• if the technique of working with the device is not observed, there is a possibility of injury to the walls of the vagina;
+• if the technique of working with the device is not followed, there is a possibility of injury to the vaginal walls;

 • if you choose the wrong gas, the pathological area is not completely removed;

-• there is a risk of discharge with an admixture of blood.
+• there is a risk of discharge mixed with blood.

 Indications and contraindications for cryodestruction